JM-0723/Codeception-Test-Base/README.md

    -> Run this on terminal 'selenium-standalone start'

-5. Now your setup is complete you can now edit and run your test script via gitbash or on you favorite terminal.
+5. Now your setup is complete you can now edit and run your test script via gitbash or any local terminal.

 ============================================================